 You can get data on:

-- any confirmed or probable cases of COVID-19
+- confirmed and probable cases of COVID-19

 - the number of people who have recovered

-- how many people are and have been in hospital
+- how many people are in hospital

 Locations of interest

 Locations of interest are places where someone confirmed with COVID-19 visited.
 If you visited a location of interest at a certain time, you may be classed as a ‘casual contact’.
 The Ministry of Health lists locations of interest and has advice on what you should do if you are a casual contact.